ncsuSEAL/sealR/R/spike_filter_example/spike_filter_example.md

                  span a timeframe of more than 100 days, don't consider the middle observation a spike no matter what)

-### 2. The columns of interest in the example data.table are "date" for the observation dates and "EVI2" for the EVI2 values on each observation date.
+#### 2. The columns of interest in the example data.table are "date" for the observation dates and "EVI2" for the EVI2 values on each observation date.
 Change all instances of these two column names within the detect_outliers function to use the function on your own data.table.
 I'll add parameters to the function so you don't have to manually do these changes in the future!

+## Output
 The function will return the input data.table with a new binary column called "spike"; observations with a 1 in the "spike" column were detected as spikes, 0s were not.

 NOTE: the algorithm will probably require some tweaking of the parameters to get it to work for your data!
 Ask Izzi if you have any questions